myriamcano/healthcare_for_all/README.md

 ## Overview

 The objective of this task is to address data imbalance in classification models using the 'Healthcare For All' dataset.
-The dataset, named `learningSet.csv`, is utilized to predict the likelihood of donation (TargetB) and the donation amount (TargetD).
+The datasets, named `numerical.csv`, `categorical.csv` and `target.csv` are utilized to predict the likelihood of donation (TargetB) and the donation amount (TargetD).

 ## Context